Lover (album): Singles

 Brendon Urie (pictured) featured on the lead single "Me!" and performed it with Swift at the 2019 Billboard Music Awards.

 Three singles preceded Lover.
 Swift released the first, "Me!" featuring Brendon Urie of Panic! at the Disco, on April 26, having commissioned a large butterfly mural in a Nashville neighborhood and a social-media countdown.
 The second single "You Need to Calm Down" was released on June 14 after Swift encouraged her fans to call for the passing of the Equality Act on her social media feeds; the media viewed this release as Swift's intention for the release to coincide with Pride Month.
 "Lover" was released as the third single on August 16.
 All three singles peaked in the top ten of the Billboard Hot 100, and the first two peaked at number two.
 "Me!" broke the record for the largest single-week jump when it rose from number 100 to number two after one week.
 "The Archer" was released as a promotional single on July 23.
 A fourth single, "The Man", was released on January 27, 2020.
-After Swift embarked on the Eras Tour in spring 2023, "Cruel Summer" resurged in popularity and was released to radio on June 20, 2023, as the fifth single from Lover; it topped the Billboard Hot 100.
+After Swift embarked on the Eras Tour in 2023, "Cruel Summer" resurged in popularity and was released to radio on June 20, 2023, as the fifth single from Lover; it topped the Billboard Hot 100.